 You try not think about that.
 And yet you do.
-You decide to drag the same empty shell along the city for just a little longer, until the time you will remember you.
+You decide to drag the same empty shell along the city for just a little longer, until the time will remember you.

 You get to work and the coffee that tastes like paper complements the bitter taste in your mouth.
 The others move around like robots, echoes made to remind you that you are alone in this world.
 You remember a time when your body seemed too small, a prison for your infinite spirit.
-It’s a strange feeling to be able to remember who you were so long ago but to lose sight of who you are now.
-And who you will be tomorrow.
+It’s a strange feeling to be able to remember who you were so long ago but to lose sight of who you are right now.
+And who will you be tomorrow.

 It’s night and you seek your way to a place called home.
 Your steps are heavy, like a marionette with broken strings, whose sole purpose is to fill the shelves of a theater.
 The thought makes you shudder.
 You realize you’re the puppet and the puppeteer at the same time.
-That depends on you and on you only to knot back the threads and throw yourself in the spectacles of this world.
+That it depends on you and on you only to knot back the threads and throw yourself in the spectacles of this world.

 You get home and you go to bed.
 Soon you sink into oblivion, that inappropriate sleep without dreams.
 A doll which forgot itself on the shelf.